Penugonda mandal: Work Profile

 As per the report published by Census India in 2011, 31,975 people were engaged in work activities out of the total population of Penugonda mandal which includes 21,847 males and 10,128 females.

 According to census survey report 2011, 27,027 workers describe their work as main work, 2,238 as Cultivators, 18,373 person work as Agricultural labourers.
 429 are working in Household industry and 5,987 are involved in other works.
 Of them 4,948 are Marginal workers.

 Administration

 Penugonda mandal is administered under Achanta (Assembly constituency) of Narsapuram (Lok Sabha constituency) and one of the twelve mandals that falls under Narasapuram revenue division.

 Towns and villages

 As of 2011 census, the mandal has 14 settlements, of which all are villages.
-Penugonda is the largest and munamarru is the smallest village in terms of population.
+Vasavi Penugonda is the largest and munamarru is the smallest village in terms of population.

 The settlements in the mandal are listed below: